AdrienneHizon/EXPERIMENT-3_HIZON_2ECEA/README.md

 With these problems that were solved, the students will be able to meet the intended learning outcome that this assignment is aiming to achieve.

 ## 🛠 Author
-### Name: Kyle Adrienne S. Hizon
+#### Name: Kyle Adrienne S. Hizon
-### Section: 2ECE-A
+#### Section: 2ECE-A

 ## 🔑 Version History

+- 1.02
+  - Added the supplemental files
+  - Revamped the readme file

+- 1.01
--1.01 Readme file completed
+  - Readme file completed

+- 1.00
--1.00 Repository has been established
+  - Repository has been established